schemavolution/schemavolution.github.io/README.md

 All of these tools assume a totally ordered sequence of migrations.
 Total ordering makes merging hard.
 Just Google merging in any of these projects and you will see how difficult it is.

-DbVolver is the first tool that defines a partial order of migrations.
+Schemavolution is the first tool that defines a partial order of migrations.
 I don't expect it to be the last, but until then, enjoy the perks that only partial order can give you.

 * Simple merging on multi-developer teams
 * Elimination of unnecessary intermediate steps